dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 * Both `libanswer1` and `libanswer2` packages can co-exist in the same system, since they contain different filenames
-* The `libanswer-dev` package does not need to be installed for `display-answer-pp` to run, since the program contain the versioned soname in its dynamic section
+* The `libanswer-dev` package does not need to be installed for `display-answer-pp` to run since the program contain the versioned soname in its dynamic section
 * If you want to rebuild a program when a new version of the library is out, you just install the latest `libanswer-dev` package - the command used for